Our objectives

 3.Maturity T+6m

 3. Six months from the auction date, firms will repay the cash plus fees, and will receive the collateral back.
-If the fee rate is negative (for instance if Bank Rate is negative), then we would pay a fee to the counterparty.
+If the fee rate is negative (for instance if Bank Rate is negative), we pay a fee to the counterparty.

 Key information about the ILTR